 The second bias also relates to risk management.
 Investors often fail to get compensated appropriately for the risk they assume.
 Our approach identifies two categories of risk:

 The third bias involves an inadequate assessment of costs.
 Investors often focus on certain explicit costs such as management fees and transaction costs.
 Conversely, there is limited consideration of the impact of costs such as cash drag, taxation or opportunity cost relative to the underlying investment strategy.
-Most managers fail to exceed benchmark returns due in large part to associated costs, so it is imperative to employ strategies that are cost-efficient.
+Most managers fail to exceed benchmark returns.
+This is in large part due to the associated costs of managing the fund.
+It is therefore imperative to employ strategies that are cost efficient.
 The flexible indexing approach considers implicit and explicit costs throughout the development process.
 An essential component of our value proposition lies in the careful consideration of total cost of ownership in the development of each fund.

 Addressing these three prevalent biases underscores several core benefits of our flexible indexing approach.
 We aim chiefly to help investors manage risk and provide more efficient portfolio solutions.
 Our philosophy doesn’t confuse the “what” with the “how.”
 Our approach uses index-based strategies in a variety of targeted portfolio applications, not simply to capture the return of a market segment associated with beta but, systematically, to provide targeted risk exposures that enhance risk-adjusted returns.
 Both the process and our products are different by design.